-The Output 'strip' also allows you to control the amount of delay associated with that output channel, and is adjustable from 0 to 998ms.
+The delay page controls the amount of delay associated with the output channel selected and is adjustable from 0 to 998ms.
 The delay parameter is adjustable in fine steps at low values; the adjustment becomes progressively coarser as the value increases.